CardiacAtlasProject/dcm4chee-arc-notes/INSTALLATION-dcm4chee-arc-5.10.5-centos-7-mysql-5.7.19.md

    # run provisioning script
    config.vm.provision :shell, path: "vagrant-bootstrap.sh"
    ```
+   The `shared` folder is optional if you want to exchange files between host and guest VM.
+You must create the `shared` folder first to work.

 4. Start up the vm engine, enter and update/install applications:
    ```